 If we take the Schmittian definition of sovereignty as the ability to declare and impose a state of exception, then the coup against Aristide and the killing of Moïse show that Haiti’s sovereignty did not reside within the state, but elsewhere—in private boardrooms and the corridors of Washington.
 This is what the insurrection forces claim: that the oligarchic rulers are not sovereign and, therefore, do not represent the sovereign will; they are rulers only by virtue of serving foreign interests in exchange for wealth.

-Another element that defines the role and legitimacy of the state is the law, but oligarchic elites and its politicians have used the constitution and the law to protect themselves.
+Another element that defines the role and legitimacy of the state is the law, but oligarchic elites and their politicians have used the constitution and the law to protect themselves.
 Law and the capacity to uphold it are, for Hans Kelsen, among the primary characteristics of a state.
 In the case of Haiti, there is no law for the oligarchic elites, and political rulers apply it arbitrarily while the insurrection forces, let alone the gangs, do not uphold any consistent legal framework.

 I have mentioned three of the most often-quoted characteristics of a state—sovereignty, monopoly of violence, and law—to show how, in Haiti, there is no such thing as a state, as no one can claim to have hegemony over them.
 The warring parties are equally legitimate or illegitimate depending on the observer’s lens.

 An example of this different lens can be discerned from the discourse of outside observers and commentators.
-For the U.S. and its allies in the U.N. legitimacy rests with the oligarchic forces.
-For commentators, such as professor Danny Shaw, no armed force has legitimacy at the moment, neither the oligarchic forces nor the insurrection ones or gangs, which he makes to be the same thing.
+For the U.S. and its allies in the U.N., legitimacy rests with the oligarchic forces.
+For commentators, such as professor Danny Shaw, no armed force has legitimacy at the moment, neither the oligarchic forces nor the insurrection ones or gangs, which he considers to be the same thing.
 For journalist Dan Cohen, from Uncaptured Media, the insurrection forces are a legitimate revolutionary movement aiming to change the system.

-What must be noted is that the absence of a dominant political institution that could claim this legitimacy—whether a state or otherwise—and the ensuing civil conflict are due to constant intervention in Haiti by foreign powers, especially, but not uniquely, the U.S. during the last century, not to the impossibility of Haitians to rule themselves.
+What must be noted is that the absence of a dominant political institution that could claim this legitimacy—whether a state or otherwise—and the ensuing civil conflict are due to constant intervention in Haiti by foreign powers, especially, but not uniquely, the U.S. during the last century, not to the impossibility of Haitians tuling themselves.

-Perhaps amongst the most telling of these interventions is the debt imposed by France as “reparations” for the slave masters.
+Perhaps among the most telling of these interventions is the debt imposed by France as “reparations” for the slave masters.
 Haiti’s enslaved population led what some have dubbed “the only successful slave revolution in history” and gained independence in 1804.
 But in 1825, France returned and forced the Haitian government to pay “reparations” under the threat of re-enslaving the country.
-This debt, which President Aristide calculated as costing Haiti over $20 billion, was finally paid in 1947 but has continued to cripple the country until today.
+This debt, which President Aristide calculated as costing Haiti over $20 billion, was finally paid in 1947 but has continued to cripple the country to today.

 A similarly significant foreign intervention was the U.S. occupation of Haiti between 1915 and 1934, initiated at the behest of the National City Bank of New York, the precursor to today’s financial services giant Citigroup.